cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * `pkI` - The initiator's public key (optional; default value `zero(Npk)`)

+Responders SHOULD validate the initiator-provided encapsulated key for correctness.
+For example, when using a DH-based KEM, the responder should check that the resulting key share share is valid, i.e., a point on the corresponding curve and part of the correct prime-order subgroup.

 The `psk` and `pskID` fields MUST appear together or not at all.
 That is, if a non-default value is provided for one of them, then the other MUST be set to a non-default value.